Nature in Spain

 In Spain there are 3 types of deer.

-I think this is a family of Fallow Deer due to the fact its part of a herd and appears to be led by the doe (happy to stand corrected).
+I think I saw a family of Fallow Deer due to the fact it's part of a herd and appears to be led by the doe (happy to stand corrected).
 For 8 years I was fortunate to work with a client in the UK that own an adventure park and farm and I regularly got in with, or saw the animals and birds of prey up close and personal.
-But to see something in the wild is uber special.
-And to think I wasnt going to go for a walk this morning!!!!!
+But to see something in the wild is Uber special.

 Tortoises cannot swim in water, while turtles can.
-So I am therefore assuming this fella is a Spanish turtle.
-Does anyone know what species? (please commment below) In Spain for the last 20+ years tortoises have legal protection, but sadly their numbers continue to decline.
-I'm wondering if its the same for turtles?
+So I am therefore assuming a fella I saw was a Spanish turtle.
+In Spain for the last 20+ years tortoises have legal protection, but sadly their numbers continue to decline.
+I'm wondering if it's the same for turtles?
 I feel very blessed to have seen one of these in the narrow irrigation channels (known in Spanish as “acequias”, from the Arabic “al-saqiya”) which are water conduits used to distribute water over large areas, just like the orchards surrounding my home

 THE RAIN IN SPAIN